pudly/schmopera-hugo/content/articles/idomeneo.md

 If there is a through-line to Opera Atelier's productions, it is in the use of [rhetorical gesture](https://en.wikipedia.org/wiki/Chironomia) to tell stories.
 I've seen enough of their work to experience how organic and evocative this medium is; when it works, it's hardly noticeable as a style.
 Yet I did notice it all through this _Idomeneo_.

-Perhaps it's because the piece is slightly too late to warrant or accommodate
+Perhaps it's because the piece is slightly too late to warrant or accommodate rhetorical gesture, but they seemed particularly paint-by-numbers in this case.
+I craved, rather, some hints of real humanity in these archetypal characters,

 *
 * painted backdrop, 2 benches stage right and left - classic Atelier set